ndrini/10Opportunities/README.md

 ## Warning
-Question and cases database are not implemented yet.
+Question and cases database are not implemented yet (just half of first situation has been inserted").